amatsii/slate/source/index.html.md

   }
 ```

-This endpoint  Get a tier record by it's id
+This endpoint gets a tier record by its id

 ### HTTP Request